cacophony-wj/LeS/TROUBLESHOOTING.md

 You either didn't run _BodySlide_ or ran it wrong.
 Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/blob/master/BODYSLIDE.md) section again, especially the bits about making sure everything went to the correct directory.

+### Everything is so damn _bright_!

+I warned you Serio was a bright ENB!
+Find Rudy in your downloads folder and install it as per instructions on the Nexus.
+If you're running at UHD you'll probably have to dip down to 1920x1080 to handle it.

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
-If you're not locked up with something, alleviate that need and then read the book.
-If you're locked into gear and can't take care of business, you'll have to weigh the benefit of reduced experience or leaving the book behind until you find another copy of it.

-###  It seems like I'm about to have sex but nothing is happening.
-Everyone is just standing around making breathing or grunting noises.

-_Skyrim Special Edition_ is not well supported yet by the _Lover's Lab_ community, or at least not as robustly.
-Most players seeking to use such content do so on _Oldrim_ or _Legendary Edition,_ which unfortunately suffers from an inferior engine as far as stability and memory management goes. _Legendary Edition_ is also not "officially" available on _Steam_ any longer, which discourages mainstream mod (and modlist) authors from supporting it.

-As such, animations triggered from the SE versions of _Defeat_ and _Cursed Loot_ seem to be called in a slightly different fashion than those from _SL Tools_, _SL Solutions_, or _SLEN_.
-They suffer from intolerable script lag at times, regardless of how many mods or animations are installed.
-I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
-If an animation seems stuck, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
-You may have to repeat this process a couple of times.
-If nothing you do gets an animation to start, post about in [Issues](https://github.com/cacophony-wj/LeS/issues).
+Take care of business and _then_ read the book.

+## When I sprint jump there's all kinds of weird phantom footstep sounds.

+This is a known conflict with CGO and Better Jumping.
+I decided I wanted the ability to sprint jump more than worrying about phantom footsteps.
+If this really bothers you uncheck Better Jumping in Mod Organizer's left pane.
+No more sprintt jump.